praetoriandigital/cub-docs/forms.md

 Rule you created for this form.
 Typically you'll want it to be a hidden field, unless you do something very special.

+### Field names

+The widget sends to Cub all HTML fields which you provide in the ``<form>`` tag.
+This is pretty much like standard ``<form>`` submit behavior, but the data is sent to Cub.
+So to add an extra field to the form you just add it to form HTML markup and all done - it will be sent to Cub.
+This gives you great flexibility in adding or modifying form fields.

+Although widget is very flexible in accepting arbitrary form data, we strongly encourage you to follow these naming conventions for pre-defined fields:

+**Personal User Data**
+- first_name
+- last_name
+- email
+- phone
+- address
+- city
+- state
+- country
+- zip

+**Organization Data**
+- organization_name
+- organization_phone
+- organization_address
+- organization_city
+- organization_state
+- organization_country
+- organization_zip

 ### Form events and custom handlers